Portal2Elysium/JustTP/README.md

-# essentialsTP
+# JustTP
-EssentialsTP by ServerKart_Rod
+A cleaned up fork of EssentialsTP by ServerKart_Rod